hayd/pep8radius/README.md

   --no-color            do not print diffs in color (default is to use color) -v, --verbose         print verbose messages; multiple -v result in more
-                        verbose messages (one less -v is passed to autopep8)
+                        verbose messages (one less -v is passed to autopep8) --from-diff DIFF      Experimental: rather than calling out to version control, just pass in a diff; the modified lines will be fixed

 pep8:
   Pep8 options to pass to autopep8.